-After the Effective Date, the Liquidating Trustee may, at any time, estimate any Disputed Claim in his reasonable discretion regardless of whether the Chapter 11 Trustee or the Liquidating Trustee have previously objected to such Claim or whether the Bankruptcy Court has ruled on any such objection.
+After the Effective Date, the Liquidating Trustee may, at any time, estimate any Disputed Claim in his reasonable discretion regardless of whether the Chapter 11 Trustee or the Liquidating Trustee have previously objected to such Claim.
 The Bankruptcy Court shall have jurisdiction to estimate a Disputed Claim at any time, including, without limitation, during litigation concerning such Claim or an objection to such Claim.
 If the Bankruptcy Court determines the maximum limitation of a Disputed Claim, such determination shall not preclude the Liquidating Trustee from pursuing any supplemental proceedings to object to any payment of such Claim.
 All of the aforementioned Claims objections, estimation and resolution procedures are cumulative and not exclusive remedies.